SentinalMax/Alexs-Archive/Quick Debate Dictionary.md

 * [**Pascal’s Wager**](https://en.wikipedia.org/wiki/Pascal%27s_wager) - *”Pascal's Wager argues that it is more rational to believe in God than not, because if God exists, the believer gains eternal happiness, while the non-believer risks eternal damnation.
 Conversely, if God does not exist, the believer loses nothing significant, making belief the safer and more beneficial bet.”*

-* existent = anything with quantifyable properties reality = all things as they present in the current state of affairs
+* existent = anything with quantifiable properties.
+* reality = all things as they present in the current state of affairs.
 ### Logic:

 1. **The Law of Identity** - Anything that has been determined to be true, must be identical to itself and different from other things.